arokor/quota-storage/README.md

-#QStorage
+#QuotaStorage

-QStorage provides a possibility to set a custom quota for the web storage API e.g. localStorage.
+QuotaQStorage provides a possibility to set a custom quota for the web storage API e.g. localStorage.
 The quota is defined in characters and both keys and values are used for the calculation.
 Can be used together with the module [NSStorage](https://github.com/arokor/nsstorage) to create namespaced storage instances with individual quotas.

 ##Usage
-    var quotaStorage = QStorage.quotaStorage(10, localStorage);
+    var quotaStorage = QuotaStorage.quotaStorage(10, localStorage);

     quotaStorage.setItem('key', 'val'); // ok 6 chars are now in use quotaStorage.setItem('key2', 'val2'); // throws Error